 A lot can happen in one week in the African mining sector.
-Here are seven of the biggest headlines to come out in the last seven days.
+Here are seven of the biggest headlines to come out of the industry in the last seven days.

 7 Things That Happened in the African Mining industry This Week